LightCurve MoE: A Dynamic Sparse Routing Mixture-of-Experts Architecture for Efficient Stellar Light Curve Classification: Variable types and Data reduction

 \subsection{Hybrid}

-The label HYB in the input catalog contains $\delta$ Sct/$\gamma$ Dor hybrids and multi-classified variables.
-For example, the binaries include a $\delta$ Sct, $\gamma$ Dor, and ROT \citep{AJ149.68, sty1511}.
-The instability strips of $\delta$ Sct and $\gamma$ Dor overlap in the H-R diagram, and the stars inside the overlapping zone are $\delta$ Sct/$\gamma$ Dor hybrids.
-These hybrids have both characteristics of $\delta$ Sct and $\gamma$ Dor, and their pulsation modes contain both high-frequency p mode and low-frequency g modes \citep{xiong15,xiong16,sanchez17}.
+The label HYB in the input catalog includes both $\delta$ Sct/$\gamma$ Dor hybrid stars and objects classified into multiple variability types.
+For instance, some binary systems contain components that are $\delta$ Sct, $\gamma$ Dor, or ROT \citep{AJ149.68, sty1511}.
+Hybrid stars lie in the overlapping region of the $\delta$ Sct and $\gamma$ Dor instability strips in the H-R diagram.
+These stars exhibit characteristics of both types, with pulsation modes encompassing both high-frequency p modes and low-frequency g modes \citep{xiong15, xiong16, sanchez17}.